thomas-um-grant/ms-project/report/final-report/detailed_outline.md

 #### Role in the Research Project

-Finally, explicitly link the app back to your thesis.
+Finally, explicitly link the app back to the thesis.

 "Beyond being a demonstration tool, the application was instrumental in the research process.
 It was used extensively during the qualitative analysis phase to identify the strengths and weaknesses of each approach.
 For instance, the ability to visually compare the retrieved chunks for a multi-hop query immediately highlighted the superiority of the Graph RAG pipeline in that context.
 The specific examples used in the 'Discussion' section of this report were sourced directly through interaction with this platform."